SuperOfficeDocs/superoffice-docs/docs/en/api/web-services/proxies/built-in.md

 ## Remotely

 The application calls the services proxy, which calls the remote web services via SOAP.

+[Follow the guide to bootstrap NetServer][4] in your application using dependency injection.

 This corresponds to the following diagram:

 ![04][img2]